prateekDev1/Tea-App/README.md

-#This is a normal readme file
+#This is a simple practice of CRUD operations using express and postman